tiptenbrink/thesis/finalpresentation.md

 - The type of mistake _we_ are interested in is when a solver claims that a problem is optimality?
 Or equivalently, and that's what we will focus on, when a problem is impossible (or unsatisfiable)?
 - Question for you, I hope the CS students here know the answer, why is this equivalent?
 Also, why is it harder than the case when a solver claims it has found a solution?
 Why is that case less interesting?
 <!-- skip: - Answer: we can just check whether solution satisfies all constraints.
 In our doctor example, just check we never exceed 2 doctors used -->
 - Okay, so we focus on claims that problems are unsatisfiable.
-How do we check those?
+How do we verify those claims?
 The main idea is this: make solvers record their reasoning, this record forms a proof
 - Then we check that proof the proof is valid

 todo? am i explaining research gap enough?